Team directory

 Jacob Wallace is an Assistant Professor of Public Health (Health Policy) at the Yale School of Public Health whose primary research interest is Medicaid.
 He is a health economist by training and received his Ph.D. from Harvard University.
 Prior to that he worked as a policy analyst for the New York State Department of Health in the Office of Health Insurance Programs for three years.
 His research is focused on the economics of the Medicaid program, with a particular focus on the impact of managed care.

-Klaudia Wegschaider, Postdoctoral Associate
+Klaudia Wegschaider, External Postdoctoral Associate (University of Vienna)

 Keith Whittington, David Boies Professor of Law